Which of these Leadership Personality Styles Best Describes You?

 Skills Can be Learned; Personality is Hard to Change.

 Firstly, be aware of which of these leadership personality styles describes you best.
 We all work best doing the things we find naturally easiest, so it makes sense to realise our own strengths and weaknesses.
-We’ll then know the crucial skill set ‘holes to plug’ in our business as it grows.
+We’ll then know the crucial skill set ‘holes to plug’ in your workplace.
 We can’t do it all.

 Can you identify these leadership skill sets in your team?
 Do they each have clearly defined roles and responsibilities?
 If you want your business to grow, it will become invaluable to firstly assess, then hire to ensure these four skill sets are present in your management team.